bandiajay/MapReduce/README.md

 1. Download the .Zip File (Click on Code Tab and select Download Zip)
 2. Extract the .Zip file and copy the MapReduceDemo folder to the Eclipse-workspace (You can find Eclipse-workspace in C:\Users\<Your SID>\)
-3. Open the MapReduceDemo folder  by  selecting Open projects from FileSystem in Eclipse
+3. Open the MapReduceDemo folder  by  selecting Open projects from FileSystem in Eclipse (if your System doesn't have Eclipse follow the steps in Eclipse Installation)
 4. Change the program arguments by following below steps <br>
     3.1 Right click on project  select properties <br>
     3.2 Select run/Debug settings and  select ViewCount click edit . if you don't find ViewCount click on New select java Application give name as ViewCount in main class search for  "ViewCount-mapreducedemo" click on ok  <br>